Answer support questions and identify companies with Eloquent's AI chatbot for WordPress

 3-step setup

-1. Connect your WordPress site: Enter your website URL.
+Connect your WordPress site: Login with Eloquent and open your agent, go to the Playground and enter your website URL.
 Eloquent stores your sitemap so it knows which pages to learn from.

 How to add the chatbot to WordPress